 With his diverse experience in cinema, TV dramas, in addition to commercials and music video, Director Hadi Elbagoury’s experience was not only about making mere attempts in these fields, but it was about using his experience through alternative creative media.

-Hadi made his way to the world of cinema through his film Wahed Sahih, which was screened in 2011.
+Hadi made his first foray into to the world of cinema through his film Wahed Sahih, which was screened in 2011.
 Not only was the film a significantly successful hit in theatres, but it was also the festival opener of the Dubai International Film Festival (DIFF) in 2011 as part of Muhr Arab Feature Competition, and Hadi won the Best Directorial Debut award from the Egyptian National Film Center.

-Elbagoury has directed many successful music videos working with weighty artists in the Arab world including Samira Said, Mohamed Mounir and Amr Diab.
+Elbagoury has directed many successful music videos working with weighty artists in the Arab world including Samira Said, Mohamed Mounir, Tamer Hostny and Amr Diab.
 As a TV commercial director, he won the Gold Award at the Dubai Lynx International Festival of Creativity in 2016 for his two TV ads for EDITA’s Molto croissant.
 Hadi used the magical realism style to introduce these two products, blending the reality of the Egyptian street with fictional characters.

 Hadi started his career as an Executive Producer, and then he shifted to directing TV commercials towards the late 1990s.
 As a TV commercial director, he directed many ads for several multi-national advertising agencies, including BBDO, JWT, FP7, and Leo Burnett.
 Based in Cairo, Hadi’s shoots are filmed between Dubai, Turkey, Lebanon and Morocco.